 Natural Gas Patio Heaters

 - There will be no need to refill a propane tank.
-Natural gas heaters are connected to the homes gas lines.
+Natural gas heaters connecting to the homes gas lines.

 - This type provides the lowest operating cost.

 Take note that these are stationary heaters.
-This means once you install them, you will not be able to move them around.
+This means once you install them, you can’t move them around.
 Again, they require professional installation.
 Since they are permanent fixtures, they will cost more to repair.

 Outdoor Heaters and How They Work

-Patio heaters are different from space heaters as they don’t use fans to push air in a specific direction.
+Patio heaters differ from space heaters as they don’t use fans to push air in a specific direction.
 Instead, patio heaters use what is called a reflector.
-The size of the reflector determines how concentrated the heat is directed.
+The size of the reflector determines how concentrated it directs the heat.

-Backyard heaters use what is called radiant heat.
-This type of energy heats physical objects around it, instead of air molecules.
-As you may already guess, this is more efficient when it comes to heating outdoor areas.
-Especially in those areas where the wind blows away that hot air and leave you feeling cold.
+Backyard heaters use radiant heat.
+This energy heats physical objects around it, instead of air molecules.
+As you may already guess, this is more efficient for heating outdoor areas.
+On top in those areas where the wind blows away that hot air and leave you feeling cold.

 Determining the Size Needed